tmowreen97/Phase-1-Project/README.md

 * relaxation
 * social

 Once an option is selected and the user clicks enter, a random activity from the API is displayed in the box below *Pick a Category*.
-The random activity also has an 'Add to Liked' button on the side.
+The random activity also has an 'Add to Liked' button below it.
 If the user clicks on that, another box appears on the bottom labeled *Liked*.
-That same activity is then listed in the *Liked* box as part of an unordered list.
-The user can select different categories and get as many activities they'd like to.
+That same activity is then listed in the *Liked* box as part of a bulleted list.
+The user can select different categories and get as many activities as they'd like to.
 They can also add as many activities to their *Liked* section.
 This *Liked* box will keep its contents, until the page is refreshed.

 With a page like this, you'll always find something to do!